W0w26/Resume-Page/README.md

 ###  Notes:
 *In order to use display businesses, your account has to be business account.

-*Also you can visit this url:
+*Also you can visit this url to see the project:
 ```
 https://mysite-7cv7.onrender.com
 ```